-Live Theatre is committed to developing positive relationships with schools across Tyneside.
+Live Theatre is committed to developing positive relationships with schools across the North East of England.
 By working in close partnership with teachers and pupils Live’s Education & Participation team aims to create a series of bespoke projects and events that will capture the imaginations of both teachers and pupils.
 This includes delivering Theatre In Education projects, young writers projects and school residencies in harder to reach communities.

 Current projects include:

 Live Theatre'sWrite Stuff focuses on developing speaking, listening and literacy skills through a series of practical drama-based workshops that will inspire young people to write.
 This year we are working with Red House Academy in Sunderland, and previously we have delivered Write Stuff in Excelsior Academy and Benfield School, in Newcastle.

 Live Theatre carries out seven weekly sessions with a group of approximately 15 to 20 young people (chosen by the school).
 The sessions include drama and theatre skills, leading into writing and art-based exercises.
 Everything from imagination, improvisation, character and plot development to the use of conflict within plays and how to structure a play are covered.

 All of the participants compile a folder of work that include creative writing, character profiles, artwork, short stories, monologues and dialogue.
 In session seven the group vote on each others’ ideas and six young writers are chosen to attend a further session to prepare for a residency weekend at Live Theatre.

 The six young writers attend a residency weekend where the young writers work with a dramaturg to write a ten minute play based on what is relevant and important to their lives.
 By Sunday afternoon the plays are completed and an informal reading with professional actors is held so the writers could hear their work read for the first time.